gib60/Ramadan-CTF-write-ups/README.md

 - The Compromised Charity (Easy-Medium)

 ## Notes
-Some challenges originally required remote services (nc), but all writeups are adapted for offline analysis.
+Some challenges originally required remote server (netcat) which are no longer available, but all writeups are adapted for offline analysis.